 Later in the day, I started to feel rather unwell – a bit of stomach ache and a general malaise.

 This morning, still feeling a little groggy, the other half got up for the early dog call rewarding me with an extra ninety minutes before they started again.

 I stumbled out of bed and slowly got ready to take the dogs out for their morning constitutionals.

 Not as far as yesterday, just a couple of miles each.

 Getting back, I fed the pooches, changed shoes then leaving them to munch, I set off for a six miler on my own.

 I was slow to start, still feeling the aftereffects of whatever had lain me low yesterday.

 By the time I had reached Coleshill, my average speed was still around 14:20 a mile – about thirty seconds a mile slower than normal.

 From the river onwards, I started to pick up and managed to finish with an average pace of 13:58 and feeling okay.
-The speeding up can be best seen by looking at the cadence on the map above.

 Just before getting home, I bumped into (not literally) a runner from my old running club, The Centurions.
 We chatted as we walked along, from a socially acceptable distance. with me telling Paul that I had a hundred miler next weekend and he replied that he had a twenty four hour event (both virtual of course).